MohamedElbalam/SOC-Log-Analysis-Detection-Lab/README.md

 # SOC-Log-Analysis-Detection-Lab
-Demonstrate attacks on the computer Network and capture all the traffic and analyze it
+Demonstrate attacks on the computer Network and capture all the traffic and analyze it.
-# SOC Log Analysis & Detection Lab

 This project simulates a real Security Operations Center (SOC) workflow.
 It demonstrates skills in: